Tosin0814/Tinster/README.md

 # Tinster
-- Tinster is a MEN stack photo sharing web application, where users can create and interact with posts.
+- Tinster is a MEN Stack photo sharing web application, where users can create and interact with posts.

 # Screenshots
 ### Login Page